Thinking about “Getting Things Done”

 Allen says at the end of his book to come back to it in three or six months; I probably will do that after reading about the four hour work week.

-7 thoughts on “Thinking about “Getting Things Done””
+7 Replies to “Thinking about “Getting Things Done””

 1. Prof. Krause – thanks so much for this!
 The Hub is absolutely atrocious at GTD, and I’ve been in the market for a system that will work for his ‘creative-genius-and-highly-ADD’ brain.
 This might just help.